phoe/binding-arrows/doc/TUTORIAL.md

 Traditional threading macros have their origins in [Clojure](https://clojure.org/guides/threading_macros) and have been further extended by a library named [swiss-arrows](https://github.com/rplevy/swiss-arrows).
 From there, they have found their way back into Common Lisp, and from there, I have created the variant of the traditional arrows ~~[as a failed experiment in rewriting `arrows` to use `let*`](https://github.com/Harleqin/arrows/pull/3)~~.

-**This tutorial only covers binding threading macros and does not apply to traditional binding macros.** (It could, however, allow you to learn the basics of traditional binding macros, if you look away a little whenever you see a `let*` and instead pretend that the individual bindings are not meant to undergo evaluation.)
+This tutorial covers binding threading macros first and foremost and does not fully apply to traditional binding macros.
+It should, however, allow you to learn the basics of traditional binding macros, if you look away a little whenever you see a `let*` and instead pretend that the individual bindings are not meant to undergo evaluation.

 Henceforth, we will refer to binding threading macros as just threading macros.